 Registered students who completely withdraw from all classes after the start of the semester may be eligible for a recalculation of student account charges in accordance with College policy.
 Students must initiate formal withdrawal in the Law Registrar’s Office in order for this refund calculation to occur.
 Please refer to the College catalog for specific information regarding withdrawal policies and procedures.

 Separate calculations will be done to determine how much institutional and federal aid a student is eligible to retain.
+Federal regulations may require a recalculation of federal aid eligibility if a student withdraws from, drops, or does not begin scheduled coursework offered in a modular format.
+Modular courses are those which do not span the length of the semester.
+In addition, a recalculation of aid eligibility may be required for students who cease enrollment during the course of a semester but who have not gone through the official withdrawal process.
 Please contact us for additional information on the impact withdrawing from the College will have on financial aid eligibility.

 Satisfactory Academic Progress Policy